Home | Speakers | Agenda | ST Online | Partners |

 Indy Johar, Director, Dark Matter Labs

-Chair: Frances Northrop, Ex-New Economic Foundation
+Chair: Frances Northrop, Head of Community Economic Power, New Economics Foundation

 WORKSHOP